 I’ve made many amazing friends and developed some incredibly enriched relationships for which I will be eternally grateful.

-My business has evolved from not only connecting people with career opportunities but also connecting people’s strengths with other people’s needs.
+My business has evolved from not only connecting people with career opportunities but also ASSISTING people define their strengths, promote their strengths as well as ASSISTING in the connection process of people’s strengths with other people’s needs.
 (You can’t score no matter how open you are if you don’t have the ball!!)

 “Win-win” to the nth degree, connecting people, sharing resources, lending a hand; Connecting Resources and Opportunities is now in fact how I describe my business life.

 But I had this dream…………..“In These Girls Hope is a Muscle”

 A book I read in 1996 with that funny title changed my life, or should I say pushed me to revisit my dream……20+ years later.